Systematic review

 Co-authorship Information specialists

-If a clinical librarian (CL) performs an extensive search for and/or with you, we ask you to consider co-authorship if this search and the CL's contribution are an essential part of the article.
+If an information specialist performs an extensive search for and/or with you, we ask you to consider offering co-authorship if the search and contribution are an essential part of the article.
+This aligns with the Research Code Authorship of Amsterdam UMC: Authorship Research Code Amsterdam UMC

-This applies especially to extensive searches for guidelines, systematic reviews, and other extensive literature reviews and CAT publications.
+Co-authorship applies especially to comprehensive searches for systematic reviews, extensive literature reviews, guidelines, and CAT publications.

-When the contribution is substantial but insufficient for authorship, an acknowledgment can be considered (if the CL agrees).
+When the contribution is substantial but insufficient for authorship, an acknowledgment can be considered, if the information specialist agrees.